Quasar: Multiple quasars

+Lensed multiples

 A multiple-image quasar is a quasar whose light undergoes gravitational lensing, resulting in double, triple or quadruple images of the same quasar.
 The first such gravitational lens to be discovered was the double-imaged quasar Q0957+561 (or Twin Quasar) in 1979.

 An example of a triply lensed quasar is PG1115+08.

 Several quadruple-image quasars are known, including the Einstein Cross and the Cloverleaf Quasar, with the first such discoveries happening in the mid-1980s.

+The Gaia astrometric all sky survey has already discovered a dozen or so Einstein crosses, and continued work with its data releases has potential to identify many more still.

+A relatively recent topic of research called "time delay cosmology" uses multiple-lens quasars to probe the Hubble tension.
+When differing images of a single source have differing path lengths, that difference can be measured via the time delay between flickers in the images.
+The path length difference plus modelling the deflecting mass can be used to estimate the absolute distance of the source; that enables a cosmic distance measurement independent of the standard cosmic distance ladder.
+Some results from 2020, claiming precision of 2-3%, were later determined to suffer from systematic errors due to overly strong assumptions; in 2025, the TDCOSMO collaboration significantly weakened the assumptions, publishing a result of 71.6 +3.9/−3.3 km/s/Mpc (around 5% precision).